oroinc/documentation/user/storefront/account/cim/index.rst

    .. image:: /user/img/storefront/cim/new_card_at_checkout_form.png
       :alt: New credit card form at checkout

-3. To save the details of the card for the future use, select the **Save Payment Details** check box.
+3. To save the details of the card for the future use, select the **Save Payment Details** checkbox.

    .. image:: /user/img/storefront/cim/card_form_fillied_in_checkout.png
       :alt: Credit card form filled in during checkout